The decoy realism engine.

 Second, the templates were generic.
 A burner wallet phrase.
 A made-up API key.
 A placeholder credit card number.
 None of them looked like your kind of burner wallet phrase, or your kind of API key.
 The shape was right.
 The texture was wrong.
 A forensic examiner reading the decoy would not immediately catch it, but they would notice that the decoy did not look like a thing somebody actually used.

 Third, the pool was bounded by what we had time to write.
-Seventeen categories of secret, a few dozen templates each, capped at whatever the on-call engineer found realistic over a long afternoon.
+A few dozen templates per category, capped at whatever the on-call engineer found realistic over a long afternoon.
 The cap meant repeats.
 The cap meant gaps.
 The cap meant we could not deny what we had not pre-written.

 The infrastructure version of this product cannot have those three problems.
 So we built the realism engine.